open-atmos/PySDM/paper/paper.md

   ice particles that form on these aerosols, to millimeter and larger sized hydrometeors.
-These particles interact with each other as well as with the continuous phase moist air environment through exchange of heat, moisture, and momentum.
+These particles interact with each other as well as with the continuous-phase moist-air environment through exchange of heat, moisture, and momentum.

-Traditional methods of representing clouds in numerical fluid-dynamics simulations model liquid and ice water content as continuous fields in space, using a mean field approximation for the particle populations.
+Traditional methods of representing clouds in numerical fluid-dynamics simulations model liquid and ice water content using spatially gridded fields, using a mean field approximation for the particle populations.
 This reductionist representation comes at the cost of the diverse physical and compositional characteristics of the particles, which frequently determine